Reverse Mortgage Loans

-A reverse mortgage — also known as a home equity conversion mortgage (HECM) is a unique tool to tap into your home equity without selling your home.
+A reverse mortgage loan — also known as a home equity conversion mortgage (HECM) is a unique tool to tap into your home equity without selling your home.
 Essentially, it is a government-insured loan against the value of your property.
 This kind of loan, however, does not require payments of any kind for as long as you live — or until you move out of your home.
+(You must continue to maintain property tax and insurance on your home)

-As the name suggests, reverse mortgages are the opposite of traditional ones.
+As the name suggests, reverse mortgage loans are the opposite of traditional mortgage loans.
 How?
 In three primary ways:

 - Instead of a borrower making payments to the lender, the lender makes payments to the borrower.